 Bob: For us, it’s all about teamwork because I was diagnosed in 2000 with a slow-acting lymphoma that, after 12 years of care, is in remission.
 We take care of each other.
 We make big meals, some of which we freeze, so we don’t have to cook on the days we aren’t feeling well.
 We also changed from stick shift to an automatic car to make it easier on Val’s legs.
 We do some research on our own, because I am a researcher by trade.
 I realized not long ago that the thyroid medications Val was taking seemed to help with pain management and weakness.
 I am always reading and seeking out other helpful information to discuss with her doctors.

-Bob: Yes, last year we met with a DM2 group at the annual Myotonic Dystrophy Foundation Conference in Houston and informally at earlier conferences in Florida and Minnesota.
+Bob: Yes, last year we met with a DM2 group at the Myotonic Annual Conference in Houston and informally at earlier conferences in Florida and Minnesota.
 It is helpful to share our experiences, symptoms and information.
 Interestingly, about seven out of the eleven people in Houston also had hearing loss.

 Val: Bob coordinated that DM2 group at the conference.
 He’s also on a Yahoo DM2 listserve that puts us in contact with others with DM2.